gummyworm/monster/README.md

   JMP DONE
 ```

+## Symbol Viewer
+The symbol viewer, activated with C= + Y, displays all the labels in the program
+along with their corresponding address.
+The up/down cursor keys navigate between pages of symbols.
+The back-arrow
+key returns to the debugger.

 ## Debugger
 The debugger allows you to step through code, set breakpoints, and watch
 data as you execute your program.
 Due to the size of the data needed to